spiketools/spiketools/doc/glossary.rst

 Glossary
 ========

-A glossary of terms used in the module, with a description of how they are used, as well as common abbreviations.
+A glossary of terms used in the module, with brief descriptions of what they mean and how they are used, as well as a list of common abbreviations.

 Spiking Data
 ------------